Fall at Work Claim Solicitors

 Our team of experienced Personal Injury Accident Solicitors can support your needs wherever you live in England and Wales.
 We serve clients across the UK.

-Call Freephone 0800 0747 644 or leave your details in the online enquiry form and we’ll call you back.
+Call our Freephone 0800 0747 644.
+Alternatively, leave your details in the online enquiry form and we’ll call you back.

 A word from another one of our satisfied clients :

 “A big thank-you to all at Grieves for the help and support you have given me you have not only changed me and my Partner’s life but my little Girl’s too”.

 The deadline for filing a fall at work claim is 3 years from the date of the accident.
 But if you were under 18 at the time of the accident then it is 3 years from your 18th Birthday.